 6. Direct Approach

 You can, of course, approach potential clients directly, too.
 Before you start doing so, I highly recommend you to get your own website or portfolio site where you can present yourself.
 List your education, certification, and experience.
-Show your specialism and give references of former clients.
+Show your specialism and give references to former clients.

 When you connect with potential future clients you can send them your CV and additionally redirect them to your website, where they can find more info.
 You can use providers such as Crevado or Squarespace to create such a portfolio.

 7. Translation Agencies

 The good thing with translation agencies is that they do the marketing and pitch to clients, which means you don’t have to worry about that.
-However, you should be easy to work with and be able to deliver high quality work whenever needed.
-That makes you a reliable resource for those agencies and get you more work.
+However, you should be easy to work with and be able to deliver high-quality work whenever needed.
+That makes you a reliable resource for those agencies and gets you more work.

 If you don’t want to give away all your flexibility, you could, of course, work part-time for an agency and do freelance jobs whenever you want to.